The Wisdom of a Veteran Beekeeper

 This sidebar is a supplement to Greece’s Secret to Perfect Honey

 Spencer Marshall is the proprietor of Marshall’s Honey, one of the biggest and most widely distributed artisanal honey brands in the San Francisco Bay Area.
 At his peak, Marshall had roughly 500 colonies scattered around Napa, Marin, and Solano counties.
-Now, at the age of 76, Marshall still maintains 350 colonies at more than a dozen locations, including the site of his store, production facility, and home in American Canyon, a small town in southern Napa.
-At this point, Marshall has seen it all, and his hard-won perceptions show how honeybees might have become agriculture’s version of the canary in the coal mine.
+Now, at the age of 76, Marshall still maintains 350 colonies at more than a dozen locations, including the site of his store, production facility, and home in American Canyon, a small town in southern Napa county.
+At this point Marshall has seen it all, and his hard-won perceptions show how honeybees might have become agriculture’s version of the canary in the coal mine.

 Rob Waters: How long have you been doing this?